digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

-# ADR: Assesment of our Current Testing Strategy
+# ADR: Assessment of our Current Testing Strategy

 ## Status